meilisearch/documentation/learn/configuration/instance_options.md

 The above example disables analytics for the Meilisearch instance without accepting any values.

-## Configuring an instance with environment variables
+## Environment variables

-In order to configure a Meilisearch instance using environment variables, you have to set the environment variable prior to launching the instance.
-If it's your first time doing this you may want to read more about [setting and listing environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), or [use a command-line option](#configuring-an-instance-with-command-line-options) instead.
+To configure a Meilisearch instance using environment variables, set the environment variable prior to launching the instance.
+If you are unsure how to do this, read more about [setting and listing environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), or [use a command-line option](#command-line-options-and-flags) instead.

 Environment variables are always identical to the corresponding command-line option, but prepended with `MEILI_` and written in all uppercase.
 Some options (e.g. `--import-snapshots`) are not available as environment variables.